var base_url = 'https://www.bapugraphics.com/';

 The <select> Element

-The <select> element defines a drop-down list.
-The <option> elements defines an option that can be selected.
+The <select> the element defines a drop-down list.
+The <option> elements define an option that can be selected.
 By default, the first item in the drop-down list is selected.

 The <textarea> Element